 2. When to Go On the Hen Do?

-Once you have a list of people to invite on the hen do, it’s time to decide when to go.
+Once you have a list of people to invite on the last night of freedom, it’s time to decide when to go.
 This solidifies the plans and with your list of invites you will be able to figure out the best date.
 For example, are some of the bride-to-be’s friend’s teachers?
 If so you will have to make sure the celebrations fall on a weekend or not in term time.

 Think about bank holidays and any other obstacles that might arise when you try to get a big group of girls together.
 There may be other plans that people have that you know about, try to make sure the date you decide on doesn’t conflict.

 Tips for Deciding When to Go:

 - Leave enough time in between the event and wedding so that your guests can be financially comfortable to cover both of the events.